sCompile: Critical Path Identification and Analysis for Smart Contracts: Implementation and Evaluation

-The results are summarized in Table~\ref{exe_time_table1} and Fig.~\ref{exe_time}.
-In Table~\ref{exe_time_table1}, the second, third and fourth column show the execution of \newtool~with call depth bound 1, 2, and 3 respectively, so that we observe the effect of different call depth bounds.
-For baseline comparison, the fifth column shows the execution time of Oyente (the latest version 0.2.7) with the same timeout.
+The results are summarized in Figure ~\ref{exe_time}.
+In sub-table of Figure~\ref{exe_time}, the second, third and fourth row show the execution of \newtool~with call depth bound 1, 2, and 3 respectively.
+For comparison, the fifth row shows the execution time of Oyente (the latest version 0.2.7) with the same timeout.
 We remark that the comparison should be taken with a grain of salt.
 Oyente does not consider sequences of function calls, i.e., its bound on function calls is 1.
 Furthermore, it does not consider initialization of variables in the constructor (or in the contract itself).
 The next columns show the execution time of MAIAN (the latest commit version on Mar 19).
-Although MAIAN is designed to analyze program paths with multiple (by default, 3) function calls, it does not consider the possibility of a third-party contract calling any function in the contract through inter-contract function calls and thus often explores much fewer program paths than~\newtool.
+Although MAIAN is designed to analyze paths with multiple (by default, 3) function calls, it does not consider the possibility of a third-party contract calling any function in the contract through inter-contract function calls and thus often explores much fewer paths than~\newtool.
 Furthermore, MAIAN checks only one of the three properties (i.e., suicidal, prodigal and greedy) each time.
 Thus, we must run MAIAN three times to check all three properties.
 The different bounds used in all three tools are summarized in Table~\ref{exe_bound_table1}.